ShrSinha/REST-APIs-with-Python/README.md

 - Flask-Migrate to keep model and table definitions in sync.
 - Docker deployment.
 - OpenAPI documentation.
-- Data Quality checks with Marshmellow.
+- Data Quality checks for requests and responses with Marshmallow.

 Application ToDos -
 - Fully automate the API lifecycle for CI/CD integrations.
-- User authentication with Flask-JWT-Extended
+- User authentication with Flask-JWT-Extendeds.